Strategic Projects: Could you be neglecting what’s really core?

 This is the surprising backdrop against which the shortcomings in terms of strategic project management must be seen.
 It suggest that challenges in the execution of strategic priorities are a symptom, rather than the root cause of the problem.

-The real problem may well be that those executive teams charged with execution are being hampered in their success.
+The real problem may well be that those leader teams charged with execution are being hampered in their success.